Cumulative Games: Who is the current player?: Cumulative Games

-A CGF does not yet specify players utilities.
+A CGF does not yet specify player utilities.
 The utilities are only realized at terminal positions, i.e. when the current player cannot move on any heap.
 Therefore, all CGFs will be assumed feasible.

-As with Extensive Form Games, the game form alone dictates how the game \emph{can} be played but not \emph{what} players should do.
-Intuitively, players want to maximize their individual utilities, where the utility of each player depends on the particular terminal position $\om^\T$, where player~$\p=\gamma(\om^\T , p)$ cannot move.
+As with Extensive Form Games, the ``game form'' alone dictates how the game \emph{can} be played but not \emph{what} players should do.
+Intuitively, players want to maximize their individual utilities, where the utility of each player depends on the particular terminal grounded position $(\om^\T,p)$, i.e., the current player $p$ cannot move.
 We omit the superscript `T' as in terminal in the definition of the utility map.
+In some extreme situation, every player except the current player has plenty move options.
+But the game ends if the current player cannot move.
+At that point, the `winning condition' (or utility) is invoked.

-\begin{definition}[Utility Map] Consider a CGF on a short ruleset.
-A \emph{utility map} for player $i$ on heap $h$, is a function $u_{i,h}:\R^n\times \n \rightarrow \R^n$, which maps a terminal cumulation on heap $h$ to player $i$'s utility.
-Player $i$'s utility at any terminal grounded position $(\om,p)$ is
+\begin{definition}[Utility Map] Consider a CGF on a feasible ruleset.
+A \emph{utility map} for Player~$i$ on heap $h$, is a function $u_{i,h}:\R^n\times \n \rightarrow \R^n$, which maps a terminal cumulation on heap $h$ to Player~$i$'s utility.
+Player~$i$'s utility at any terminal grounded position $(\om,p)$ is

 where $\C=\C(\om)$.
-Let $\ut(\C,\p)=(u_1(\C,\p)),\ldots , u_n(\C, \p))$. \end{definition}
+Let $\ut(\C,p)=(u_1(\C,p)),\ldots , u_n(\C, p))$. \end{definition}

-\begin{observation} The utility functions are sensitive to `who is to play?', and this is useful, for example when utility should simulate Normal play ending, on all heaps.\footnote{We have even more motivation in the Normal play embedded Guaranteed Scoring play \cite{LNS, LNNS} and Absolute CGT \cite{LNSabs1,LNSabs2}.} The reward function is the correct means, whenever we wish to simulate normal (or mis\`ere) play on individual heaps.
-See also Example~\ref{ex:contprel}. \end{observation}
+\begin{observation} The utility functions are sensitive to `who is to play?', and this is useful, for example when utility should simulate normal play ending, on all heaps.\footnote{We have even more motivation in the normal play embedded Guaranteed Scoring play \cite{LNS, LNNS} and Absolute CGT \cite{LNSabs1,LNSabs2}.} The reward function is the correct means, whenever we wish to simulate normal (or mis\`ere) play on individual heaps. \end{observation}